Scaling Embedding Layers in Language Models: Implementation Details

 \section{Implementation Details}

-Here, we provide additional implementation details.
+We provide additional implementation details below.
+Most of our experiments are conducted on 4 8×H100 nodes, while some experiments are conducted on 2 16×A100 nodes.

 While f-gram lookup is efficient for inference, it creates a bottleneck during training since at training time transformer models process all token positions in parallel.
 This leads to GPU idle time when fetching the longest matching f-gram on the fly.
 To remove this bottleneck, after we construct the set of f-grams ($\Vfgram$), we pre-scan the training sequences to tag the longest matching length for each token.
 During training, we can then directly retrieve the corresponding f-gram for forward computation with the $\Afgram$ model.

 For the $\Afgram$ model, we use an absolute position embedding layer where the maximum position equals the longest \ngram{n} in $\Vfgram$.
 Within each batch, all f-grams are padded to the longest \ngram{n} length in that batch.
 We train all models with the bfloat16 precision.